Variety (universal algebra): Definition

 A signature (in this context) is a set, whose elements are called operations, each of which is assigned a natural number (0, 1, 2, ...) called its arity.
 Given a signature σ and a set V, whose elements are called variables, a word is a finite rooted tree in which each node is labelled by either a variable or an operation, such that every node labelled by a variable has no branches away from the root and every node labelled by an operation o has as many branches away from the root as the arity of o.
 An equational law is a pair of such words; the axiom consisting of the words v and w is written as v = w.

-A theory consists of a signature, a set of variables, and a set of equational laws.
+An equational theory consists of a signature, a set of variables, and a set of equational laws.
 Any theory gives a variety of algebras as follows.
 Given a theory T, an algebra of T consists of a set A together with, for each operation o of T with arity n, a function o_{A} : A^{n} → A such that for each axiom v = w and each assignment of elements of A to the variables in that axiom, the equation holds that is given by applying the operations to the elements of A as indicated by the trees defining v and w.
 The class of algebras of a given theory T is called a variety of algebras.